 REASON #1: AFFORDABILITY

 You save money!
 First thing, do check your college of choice asks if they offer tuition fee waivers and scholarships if you decide to go for the program.
 It is also cheaper to take your courses in a community college and your major electives in the university.
+Additionally, you can get cheap essay writing help from AffordablePapers and its team of professional academic writers.

 REASON #2: SCHEDULING OPTIONS